skillrepos/copilot-dd/codespace-labs.md

 code prime.py
 ```

-2. Start typing a function definition as below
+2. In the new editor tab for the file, start typing a function definition as below
 ```
 def is_prime(n):
 ```